 The Manager is responsible for fund governance.
-The Manager is a member of the Mutual Fund Dealers Association of Canada and is therefore subject to its rules, by-laws and policies covering such matters as business practices and conflicts of interest, and it has developed policies to reflect those and other applicable legislative requirements.
+The Manager is a member of the Canadian Investment Regulatory Organization and is therefore subject to its rules, by-laws and policies covering such matters as business practices and conflicts of interest, and it has developed policies to reflect those and other applicable legislative requirements.
 There are no other written policies or guidelines relating to business practices, sales practices, risk management or internal conflicts of interest.
-The Manager is not affiliated with the Funds' portfolio advisers, Custodian (as defined herein), or other service providers; the Manager believes this significantly lessens the conflicts of interest to which it is subject.
+The Manager is not affiliated with the Funds' Portfolio Advisers, Custodian (as defined herein), or other service providers; the Manager believes this significantly lessens the conflicts of interest to which it is subject.

-A Fund's portfolio adviser is responsible for voting (or deciding to refrain from voting) all shares or other voting securities of the Fund in accordance with its best judgement in this regard.
+A Fund's Portfolio Adviser is responsible for voting (or deciding to refrain from voting) all shares or other voting securities of the Fund in accordance with its best judgement in this regard.